Chapter 3:

 "Up to you.
 Just point wherever you want, and I'll drop you off and help you set up."

-"I can set up on my own."
+"I um, appreciate the drop off offer, but I can set up on my own."

-"…" Really, Tetris?
+Tetris?
 Ancient gamer much?

-That didn't seem to appease him.
-"Seriously?
-The beach?
-You do realize that the tide is going to come in and soak everything, right?
+"The tide is going to come in and soak everything overnight.
 That's not even mentioning how rainy things can get there."

-"Ok, I have an idea, if you'll just hear me out."
-Zephyr cleared his throat before continuing.
-"I live near here and have some extra space at my workshop and home.
+Zephyr cleared his throat.
+"I live close by and have some extra space at my workshop.
 I'll be honest, it's not the coziest, but it'll keep you warm and dry, and it comes with electricity and water."

 She almost regretted that last part.
 She knew that it was a terrible thing to say, but she needed to see if he'd flinch or—

-Zeph shook his head.
 "Listen here, kid—"

-Zephyr suddenly caught himself, and his expression flickered with an unreadable emotion.
-He shook his head and took a deep breath before continuing, "Look, if you don't want to take me up on the offer, that's fine, but think carefully before you reject it.
-You're a stranger to The Bygone and it's clear that you have little idea how to survive on your own."
+"Nothing.
+Just… look, if you don't want to take me up on the offer, that's fine, but think carefully.
+It's clear that you have little idea how to survive on your own."

 "Was that why you were squatting in that container in the first place?
-Because you were doing 'just fine'?
+Because you were doing good?
 Face it, Audra, you need help.
 I don't know what happened to you or why you're here, but you clearly need a place to stay, at least until you figure things out."

-"…" Audra bit her lip, and her hands clenched into fists.
+Audra bit her lip, and her hands clenched into fists.
 Despite how young this guy looked, he almost sounded like her dad when he lectured her.

 "I'm not some charity case," she muttered, more to herself than to him.